marklogic/marklogic-kubernetes/README.md

 ```

 When created, the MarkLogic host will join the existing cluster once the deployment is completed.
-Status can be tracked using the “**kubectl get pods**”.
+Status can be tracked using the “**kubectl get pods**” command.
 Note that no forests will not be created on the new host.
 If the host will be managing forests for a database, they will need to be created via MarkLogic's administrative UI or APIs once the Pod is up and running.

-### Removing Hosts from a Cluster
+### Removing Hosts

 When scaling a StatefulSet down, Kubernetes will attempt to stop one or more pods in the set to achieve the desired number of pods.
 When doing so, Kubernetes will stop the pod(s) but the storage attached to the pod will remain until the Persistent Volume Claim(s) have been deleted.